bhavukchawla/courses/installation/sqoop-installation.md

 ### Verifying Sqoop

-At last, verify the Sqoop version we use the following command.
+For verifying the Sqoop version we use the following command.

 ```bash
 cd /usr/lib/sqoop/